iTwin/itwinjs-core/Steering.md

 ## Membership

 The Steering Committee memberships are not time-limited nor is there a maximum size limit.
 The size of the committee is expected to vary to ensure adequate coverage in area expertise and diversity of types of users.
-The Steering Committee must have a minimum of four members, and no more than one-fourth of the members maybe affiliated with the same employer.
+The Steering Committee must have a minimum of four members, and no more than one-fourth of the members may be affiliated with the same employer.

 To be eligible for membership in the Steering Committee, you must: